Lucy Heavens: Career

-Hand drawn 2D Animation is Heavens preferred style of animation that best complements her writing voice.
+Hand-drawn 2D animation is Heavens preferred style of animation.
 She has cited 2D animation as a medium that allows for greater freedom to fine tune faces and expressions.

-Heavens and Smal have noted that ‘Kiff" is a slang word for ‘cool’ in South Africa, and they were inspired by the people and places they experienced when growing up in Cape Town, with many of the characters of Kiff reflecting the personalities of their own family and friends.
+Heavens and Smal have noted that 'Kiff' is a slang word for 'cool' in South Africa, and they were inspired by the people and places they experienced when growing up in Cape Town, with many of the characters of Kiff reflecting the personalities of their own family and friends.
 Heavens applied to the Department of Trade and Industry in South Africa for funding to parlay a trip to Los Angeles into a stopover at KidScreen in Miami where she would have the opportunity to pitch Kiff.

 In 2021 Heavens was a presenter at the Annecy Animation Festival on the original programming that was coming out of African animation in collaboration with Disney EMEA.
-Alongside other African creators at Annecy, Heavens' presentation on the first sneak-peek of Kiff was another significant indicator of a growing trend to pull talent from Africa's animation industry for major content platforms in the US.

-In an October 2023 interview, Heavens named Blooper Quest" and The Sound of Helen as her favorite Kiff episodes.
+In an October 2023 interview, Heavens named Blooper Quest and The Sound of Helen as her favorite Kiff episodes.

-Heavens has an overall development deal with Disney and will develop new animated shows, films, shorts and specials for the Disney Channel & Disney+.
-The deal includes a second animated series for Disney Channel currently in development pending for a series green light.

-Heavens is currently working on the third season of Kiff, which was recently announced as officially renewed by Disney.The New York Times placed Kiff in the top 50 best TV shows and movies to watch on Disney+.